 Here is a direct comparison of the costs to the consumer of electricity, petrol and diesel.

 We are comparing all the fuels by the price per kilowatt-hour, even though we don’t buy petrol and diesel by the kilowatt-hour.

 What is there to remark on?
 Perhaps that the different fuel costs per kWh are broadly similar and there is no obvious reason, from this information, leading us to think that electric cars should be cheap to run.

-We buy petrol and diesel in litres rather than kWh and we know that diesel fuel is a significantly more expensive than petrol, and yet the cost per kilowatt-hour for the two fuels is similar.
+We buy petrol and diesel in litres rather than kWh and we know that diesel fuel is significantly more expensive than petrol.
+Yet the cost per kilowatt-hour for the two fuels is similar.
 It’s not hard to see that diesel fuel contains more energy per litre.

 Let’s follow the numbers.